guettli/Microsoft-365-vs-Google-Workspace/README.md

 I list here some notes.

+Background: My major goal for an online office suite is to be able to take some nicely formated notes.
+And from time to time I need a simple spreadsheet.
+Nothing fancy.
+I hardly print documents, and if I do so, it is only for me.
+The formatting does not need to be perfect.
+Ease of use is much more important for me.

+# Where Google is better

 In o365 I click on "OneDrive", then the URL is "sharepoint.com".
 If I click on "Excel" the URL is "office.com".
 Not a big problem.
 But that's not nice.

 In o365 (Word) I write "related_name ..." and Word thinks it is super smart and changes this to "Related_name".
 No, I don't want this smartness.
 I want this word to be lower-case.